IN TOUCH WITH THE MOST DEVOTED EQUINE AND OUTDOOR ENTHUSIASTS

 More recently, she’s dedicated her work almost exclusively to horse-related content.
 Two sites (NickerNews and BestHorsePractices) have received international blogging awards.

-In 2017, she launched the Best Horse Practices Summit, a non-profit conference with academic and arena presentations, based in Colorado.
+In 2017, she launched the Best Horse Practices Summit, a non-profit conference with academic and arena presentations and international collaborators.

 Born and raised in Maine, Butcher graduated from Brown University, where she completed independent studies in biology and English.

 On the side, she’s been certified as a Wilderness First Responder and Technical Large Animal Emergency Rescuer.
 She lives in southwestern Colorado.

 FROM OUR READERS